Survey: International students choose Canada for its reputation as a safe and inclusive country

 Students reported that their experiences living and studying in Canada have been positive overall.

-They describe their initial arrival in coming to Canada as relatively easy, with finding accommodation listed as the biggest difficulty.
+They describe their initial arrival in Canada as relatively easy, with finding accommodation listed as the biggest difficulty.
 Although 39% did cite some difficulty in obtaining a study visa, getting a letter of acceptance from an educational institution was ranked as the easiest part of coming to Canada.

 Students reported feeling able to form connections and a sense of community with other international students or those who are from the same country.
 However, they do experience some difficulty forming connections outside of these areas.